 - DC Disable checking.
-Disable checking for legality of cylinder, head, and sector addresses sent to the controller at run time. - DL [,N] Delay N milliseconds before proceeding to the next OPDSN instruction to be executed. - DR,X[,Y] Display Read buffer contents starting from word X to word Y. If Y is not given, the contents of word X are displayed. $\emptyset \le X \le 1023$ , $\emptyset \le Y \le 1023$ , X \le Y
+Disable checking for legality of cylinder, head, and sector addresses sent to the controller at run time. - DL [,N] Delay N milliseconds before proceeding to the next OPDSN instruction to be executed. - DR,X [,Y] Display Read buffer contents starting from word X to word Y. If Y is not given, the contents of word X are displayed. $0 \le X \le 1023$ for 32K-bytes of memory and 8191 for 64K-bytes, $0 \le Y \le 1023$ for 32K-bytes and 8191 for 64K-bytes, $X \le Y$ - DS [,[CCC] [,[H] [,SS]]]

-DS (,[CCC] (,[H] (,SS]])

 Decrement Seek.
 This instruction will do an initial seek to the location specified in this instruction and will decrement the cylinder by 1 each time it is executed until it reaches cylinder zero.
-Following cylinder zero, it will seek to last cylinder of current unit (cylinder 410 of 7905 and cylinder 822 of 7920).
+Following cylinder zero, it will seek to last cylinder of current unit (cylinder 410 of 7905/7906 and cylinder 822 of 7920/7925).
 Default condition sets the disc address to zero.
-The initial value CCC, H, SS is reset if the OPDSN program is restarted.
+The initial value CCC,H,SS is reset if the OPDSN program is restarted.

-- DW,X[,Y] Display write buffer contents starting from word X to word Y. If Y is not given, only the contents of word X are displayed. $\emptyset \leq X \leq 1023$ , $\emptyset \leq Y \leq 1023$ X $\leq Y$ - EE Erase Entry.
+- DW,X [,Y] Display write buffer contents starting from word X to word Y. If Y is not given, only the contents of word X are displayed. $0 \le X \le 1023$ for 32K-bytes of memory and 8191 for 64K-bytes, $0 \le Y \le 1023$ for 32K-bytes and 8191 for 64K-bytes, $X \le Y$ - EE Erase Entry.
 Last instruction entered into OPDSN program is erased. - EN [,LL] End.
 This instruction terminates operator design instruction entry.
 The label portion of this instruction is the start address for operator design execution.
 In the default case, the program will execute from the first instruction (LL = label).
 This instruction begins execution of operator design program. - EP Erase Program.
 Erases present program and outputs message H55 ENTER INSTRUCTIONS (CURRENT UNIT = XX). - EX Exit.
 Turns off Switch Register bit 3 and goes to step 1 of diagnostic when entered into the OPDSN program. - FH Format all heads in head table for current unit.
 Same as FN, but for each head in the head table.